Physics-50/Module-3/docs/weakindex.md

 ### Learning Objectives

-1. Use a weighted fit of a data set to draw conclusions
+1. Perform a weighted fit to a data set and use it to draw conclusions

 2. Minimize and account for several sources of error in an experiment